2015 Chapel Hill shooting: Victims' family

-Suspect's family
+Perpetrator's family

-According to his current wife Karen (who has also announced that she is divorcing him), he did not commit the shooting due to religious bias, but because of a longstanding parking dispute, and that he had problems with several other neighbors.
+According to Hicks' wife Karen (who announced that she would be divorcing him), he did not commit the shooting due to religious bias, but because of a longstanding parking dispute, and that he had problems with several other neighbors.
 She also said that Hicks supported same-sex marriage, abortion rights, and racial equality.
 The New York Daily News states that Hicks' mother-in-law from a former marriage, Martha Landson, "has trouble believing Hicks' history of anger could have led to his alleged deadly outburst."
 Landson stated that Hicks "just didn't like people."
 Sarah Hurley, Hicks' estranged 20-year-old daughter from his first marriage, called her father "a monster," adding "He was never a father to me, except by blood."
 Hurley, who self-identifies as Christian, said she told Hicks her religious beliefs, which she said he agreed to respect.
 But she said his social media posts became increasingly antagonistic toward others' beliefs.
 "I shut him out of my life permanently for not only disrespecting the religious beliefs of others, but bashing them on social media.
 It was obvious he had a lot of hate in his heart, but I did not know he had developed into a monster and would take another's life," she said.
 "I am extremely disgusted to say that I am biologically related to him.
 His actions were not right by any means and the prosecution has my full support if needed."